Shock collars have been a controversial topic in dog training for many years.

 Another important consideration is the timing of the shock.
 Shock collars should only be used as a correction when the dog is exhibiting undesirable behavior, such as failing to respond to a command or engaging in aggressive behavior.

-The shock should be timed to coincide with the undesirable behavior, so that the dog can make the association between the behavior and the correction.
+The shock should be timed to coincide with the undesirable behavior so that the dog can associate the behavior with the correction.

-It is also important to use positive reinforcement in conjunction with shock collar training.
+Using positive reinforcement in conjunction with shock collar training is also important.

-This site showing the dog should receive praise and rewards for exhibiting desirable behavior, in addition to the correction for undesirable behavior.
+This site shows that the dog should receive praise and rewards for exhibiting desirable behavior in addition to correction for undesirable behavior.

 Positive reinforcement helps to build a strong bond between the dog and trainer and can improve the effectiveness of the shock collar training.

-Furthermore, it is important to ensure that shock collar training does not cause emotional or physical harm to the dog.
+Furthermore, it is important to ensure that shock collar training does not cause the dog emotional or physical harm.

-Dogs that are trained using shock collars should be closely monitored for any signs of distress or discomfort, and the intensity of the shock should be adjusted accordingly.
+Dogs trained using shock collars should be closely monitored for any signs of distress or discomfort, and the shock intensity should be adjusted accordingly.

 Additionally, shock collar training should never be used as a substitute for proper socialization and obedience training.